Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 <!-- ------------------------ -->
-## Set up Snowpipe to retrieve data from the External Stage
+## Set up Snowpipe to Retrieve Data From the External Stage
-Duration: 2
+Duration: 15

 Configure Snowflake Snowpipe:
 ```sql